 Proposed methods of handling the Question or issue

-Close coordination is essential with ITU-D programmes, as well as with other relevant ITU-D study Questions and ITU-R study groups dealing with ICT for climate change, and ITU-T Study Groups 5 and 7.
+Close coordination is essential with ITU-D programmes, as well as with other relevant ITU-D study Questions ，and ITU-R SG1, SG3, SG4, SG5, SG6, and their relevant Working Parties, and ITU-T Study Group 5.

 How?